benbalter/feedback/README.md

 This is a quick little ask-me-anything type of repository.
 It is forked from [@holman](https://github.com/holman/feedback) and [@mdo's](https://github.com/mdo/feedback) feedback repos and seems like a pretty fantastic idea in lieu of traditional blog comments, email, and the like.

 I often write and give talks about [open source + government](http://ben.balter.com) because I'm passiionate about the disruptive potential for technology to reimagine the way our government works.
-If you have any questions about open government, or just question in general, send 'em my way.
+If you have any questions about open government, or just questions in general, send 'em my way.
 Always more than glad to geek out.

 *If you have any technical problems with Git or GitHub, you're still better off if you [ask GitHub Support directly](https://github.com/contact), since you'll end up getting a much faster (and smarter) response back that way.*